 Step 6: Taxes, Licensing & Income Reporting

-If your LLC does sell merchandise and is required to pay the Transaction Privilege Tax, a Transaction Privilege Tax license will be needed.
+If your LLC sells merchandise and pays the Transaction Privilege Tax, it will need a Transaction Privilege Tax license.
 To determine whether your LLC is subject to the tax and the license, contact the Arizona Department of Revenue.

 Need Help Creating Your LLC?

 If you even skimmed this guide to look over the steps, you likely got a sense of how many moving parts there are when starting an LLC.
 Can you do it all yourself?
 Absolutely.
 We have complete confidence in you.